Real Forms of Holomorphic Hamiltonian Systems: Introduction

-\begin{propn} If \(N\) is a real-Poisson form of a holomorphic Poisson manifold \((P,\pi)\) then \(N\) is a Poisson-Dirac submanifold of \((P,\pi_R)\).
-Furthermore, if the intersection between \(N\) and a holomorphic symplectic leaf \(\orb\) is a submanifold of \(\orb\) then \(N\cap\orb\) is a real-symplectic form of \((\orb,\Omega)\). \end{propn} \begin{proof} If \(N\) is a real-Poisson form then the subspace \(T_xN\cap T_x\orb\) is a coisotropic subspace of \((T_x\orb,\omega_I)\).
-On the other hand, since \(N\) is a real form and \(\orb\) a complex submanifold we must have
+\begin{Proposition}If $N$ is a real-Poisson form of a holomorphic Poisson manifold $(P,\pi)$, then~$N$ is a Poisson--Dirac submanifold of $(P,\pi_R)$.
+Furthermore, if the intersection between $N$ and a~holomorphic symplectic leaf $\orb$ is a submanifold of $\orb$, then $N\cap\orb$ is a real-symplectic form of~$(\orb,\Omega)$. \end{Proposition} \begin{proof} If $N$ is a real-Poisson form, then the subspace $T_xN\cap T_x\orb$ is a coisotropic subspace of~$(T_x\orb,\omega_I)$.
+On the other hand, since $N$ is a real form and $\orb$ a complex submanifold, we must have

-Therefore, the dimension of \(T_xN\cap T_x\orb\) must be less than or equal to half the dimension of \(T_x\orb\).
-Yet since this is a coisotropic subspace it must be exactly half the dimension, and hence, a Lagrangian subspace.
-It follows from Proposition~\ref{symp_Lang} that if \(N\cap\orb\) is a submanifold of \(\orb\) then it is Lagrangian with respect to \((\orb,\omega_I)\) and therefore a real-symplectic form of \((\orb,\Omega)\).
+Therefore, the dimension of $T_xN\cap T_x\orb$ must be less than or equal to half the dimension of~$T_x\orb$.
+Yet since this is a coisotropic subspace it must be exactly half the dimension, and hence, a~Lagrangian subspace.
+It follows from Proposition~\ref{symp_Lang} that if $N\cap\orb$ is a submanifold of $\orb$, then it is Lagrangian with respect to $(\orb,\omega_I)$ and therefore a real-symplectic form of $(\orb,\Omega)$.